mrfouu/holbertonschool-system_engineering-devops/0-simple_web_stack.md

 DNS Record: The www subdomain is typically configured using an A record (Address Record) to associate it with the server's IP.

 2. The Server
-A physical or virtual machine hosting all components of the stack (web server, application server, application code, and database).
+A physical or virtual machine hosting all components of the stack (web server, application server, application code, and database, data center).

 Role: Centralized resource that serves the website to users.